benedicta-abragam/Udemy-Homepage-Clone/README.md

 This project is inspired by the design of Udemy.com, recreated for learning purposes only.

-Thank you for visiting my pages.
+Thank you for visiting my page.